About Your Stem Cell Transplant: Information for Pediatric Patients

 Registered nurses (RNs)

 RNs provide essential, critical bedside care.
 They work closely with the physicians and support team to address various aspects of your treatment, healing, and recovery.
-Throughout your treatment, your nurse will teach you about many topics, including what medications you’re taking, why you’re taking them, how to care for your central line, and much more.
-The same primary nursing team will care for your during your whole inpatient stay.
+Throughout your treatment, your nurse will teach you about many topics, including what medicine you’re taking, why you’re taking them, how to care for your central line, and much more.
+The same primary nursing team will care for you during your whole hospital stay.
 Your primary nurses build a close relationship with you and are able to notice small changes in your condition.

 Research nurses and research APPs